omnistreams/omni-rpc-spec/README.md

 omni-rpc is intended to be used in the browser, and implementators are encouraged to provide WebSockets compatibility with all implementations.
-I'm personally not a huge fan of using HTTP for everything, and omni-rpc and omnistreams in general were both designed to provide a simple alternative.